Luke943/CircadianDesktops/README.md

 #### Transition Times
 The app determines image transition times based on sunrise and sunset times at the users location.
 This is calculated using two non-standard library Python modules:
-- geocoder - Retrieves the users location and timezone using their IP address.
+- Geocoder - Retrieves the users location and timezone using their IP address.
-- astral - calculates sunrise and sunset times based on user location and the current date.
+- Astral - calculates sunrise and sunset times based on user location and the current date.

 Alternatively, the user can select their own times for images to transition.